michaelsoftmd/ai-pet-project/README.md

 To get started, download PODMAN AI PET README near the top of this page.

-This guide now has an addendum, an expansion pack or DLC, that uses llamafiles.
+This guide now has an addendum, an expansion pack or DLC, that uses llama.cpp.
 It supports integrated GPUs, meaning the AI works better.
 Everything in that readme still works under your podman container setup.
 Have fun!

 ---